 All students and employees will participate in a required training session that includes information about COVID-19, your responsibilities to prevent its spread, and UB’s policies and procedures that were put in place to respond to the pandemic.
 Students, faculty, and staff members must complete the training session prior to their return to fall 2020 on-campus operations.

 All UB employees and students are required to wear masks inside all campus buildings, except in private offices and research labs when others are not present.
-UB will provide two cloth face coverings.
+Residential students will receive two cloth face coverings upon check-in.
+Commuter students can visit the Commuter HQ during Welcome Week to pick up their welcome bags and face coverings.

 The food service team at Sodexo is taking a cautious, measured approach that gives students the confidence to enjoy meals on campus, as well as the flexibility to choose the dining options that make them feel most comfortable.